S-Shah-Lab/ARMBR/README.md

 from armbr import ARMBR       # MNE-compatible wrapper class

 Below, we provide instructions on how to:
-1) download the package
+1) Download the package
-2) implement the code in Matlab and Python
+2) Implement the code in MATLAB and Python

 # Download Package